April 25, Anzac Day, honouring anyone who has served in New Zealand’s armed forces, is probably New Zealand’s most widely commemorated holiday.

 You can really see the wartime influence in the 1916 silhouette.
 The raised hemlines (as short as hemlines would be in the vast majority of ’20s frocks) and fuller skirts make walking and working much easier than the longer, slimmer 1913-and earlier skirts.

 The blouse and skirt combination, ubiquitous in photographs of New Zealand women in the war years, is also incredibly practical.
 The blouses are washable, and with a half a dozen of them a woman would have a complete wardrobe for every day of the week.

-It’s not as well known, but there were also clothing shortages in WWI – particularly in Europe, but New Zealand felt the run-on effects.
+It’s not as well known as the shortages and rationing of WWII, but there were also clothing shortages in WWI.
+They were particularly dire in Europe, but New Zealand felt the run-on effects.
 One of the particular shortages was in dye.
 Germany had been such a major dye producer in the years before the war that the war left certain shades in very short supply.
 So practical suits in dull browns and blacks became common, and the vivid, exotic shades that characterised pre-war fashion were replaced by muted pastels in wartime frocks.

 My fabric is a wool-rayon blend.
 Rayon (viscose) was available in New Zealand from 1911.
-WWI and during WWI there were wool-viscose blends, because so much wool was being used for the military that there were civilian shortages.
+Wool-viscose blends were used during the war, because so much wool was being used for the military that there were civilian shortages.

 The Challenge: #4 War & Peace

 Fabric: 1.2m of black and charcoal striped wool-viscose blend, found in the Fabric Warehouse $5 bin.